-Throughout picturesque Nova Scotia, from rural areas to Halifax County, we are working to sustain the province's natural heritage for today and for our children and grandchildren.
-Using our conservation blueprints to guide our work, the Nature Conservancy of Canada (NCC) is engaged in a number of exciting projects.
+Throughout picturesque Nova Scotia, from rural areas to Halifax County, the Nature Conservancy of Canada (NCC) is working to sustain the province's natural heritage for today and for our children and grandchildren.
+Using our conservation blueprints to guide our work, we are engaged in a number of exciting projects.
 From securing land, to restoring and protecting habitat, to managing and stewarding properties, we are making a difference.

 This area contains outstanding examples of mature forests, wetlands, large lakes, granite ridges and bogs.
 Large tracts of wilderness support species at risk, including nationally endangered wood turtle and provincially endangered mainland moose.
 Salt marshes, brackish lagoons and tidal mudflats along the eastern shore make this an area of national significance to migratory waterfowl.
 This includes the Ramsar-designated Musquodoboit Harbour and Outer Estuary.